• Home

 It's a convenient way to get that smoked meat taste.

-It's the perfect meat dish to serve with a pot of Best Louisiana Rice Dressing.
+This is the perfect main dish to serve with a pot of Best Louisiana Rice Dressing.
 Although rice dressing contains ground meat, it's still considered a side dish.
 It pairs well with grilled meats and can help stretch a menu when serving a crowd.

 Jump to: